Amina Moustafa: The Evolution of the Erasmus+ Experience

 "The online training really can appeal to those who don’t have that flexibility because I could do the online learning myself.
 There was a lot of independent learning.
 We had videos with discussion points that you could follow along with and then the thing that I was really looking forward to was the synchronous bit, where we were doing something as a group."

-"Reach out and send an email and say 'I saw youre doing the same course as me.
+"Reach out and send an email and say 'I saw you’re doing the same course as me.
 Do you want to have a chat before the session to get to know each other a bit better?'
-I know it means you have to put in a bit more work, but it will definitely pay off."
+I know it means you have to put in a bit more work, but it will definitely pay off." - Embrace the Unknown

 "I didn’t know a single person, which I was really happy about, because it meant these are all new connections that I have!
 New friends I can make and future partners for something, and people that can share their experiences!"